najlepsiwebdesigner/foundation-datepicker/README.md

 2. copy the files
     3. **/js/foundation-datepicker.js**
     4. **/stylesheets/foundation-datepicker.css**
        somewhere into your project

 3. &lt;link&gt; and &lt;script&gt; them into your page

-4. to see the arrows and icons, please include **font-awesome**:

-    &lt;link href=&quot;http://netdna.bootstrapcdn.com/font-awesome/3.0.2/css/font-awesome.css&quot; rel=&quot;stylesheet&quot;&gt;